Geraldine Santiago Realtor® and Published Author

 Sometimes highest and best use results from assembling two or more parcels of adjacent land together under one ownership.
 If the combined parcels have a greater unit value than they did separately, plottage value is created--also known as land assembly.

 Highest and best use is that the property is financially feasiable, physically possible, maximally productive and legally permissable.
 If the highest and best use of a site is predicated on a zoning change, it must be investigated properly that the probability of a zoning change will occur.
 If your property has been zoned to allow a higher density, with a higher FSR or floor space ratio (sometimes known as FAR for floor area ratio), allowing a townhouse or mid-rise property, and your property is not taking advantage of this, your property is under performing.
 And, if you cannot take on the job of developing by yourself, you should consider selling your property- and the zoning attached to it, to a developer as part of a land assembly.
+Otherwise, you could shortgage yourself without knowing it!

 Remember, as Mark Twain said, "Buy land as they are not making more of it."
 He must have been referring to builders!
 Land is limited in supply and in British Columbia--41% of land belongs to provincial land, 48% is crown land, leaving only an 11% to the private sector.

 According to BC Statistics Canada, by 2035 there will be an increase of 765,000 people in the lower mainland which means a growth rate of 1.3 % per year.
 Where will residents live and find housing options?
+Looking at the planning division, permits and applications to the city planner, there are not enough applications to keep up with the demand.

 In addition, the topography of British Columbia and metro Vancouver is not always condusive to build large skyscrapers.
 The phyiscal constraints of Vancouver, with the mountains in the North and ocean make it impossible to build.
 According to Economist Albert Saiz of MIT, the tighter the physical constrains such as bodies of water and land gradients correlates with higher real estate prices--Vancouver is an example.